Celebrating the Sacrament of Marriage in the Diocese of Limerick

 Step 2 : Year before the wedding

 The Pre-Marriage Course should be booked.
 Details of courses locally are available on Accord.

 Step 3 : Six months before the wedding

-After you have completed the Pre-Marriage Course, start the paperwork (see details below).
+After you have completed the Pre-Marriage Course, begin the paperwork (see details below).
 Ensure the Pre-Nuptial Enquiry meeting with the priest has taken place and that all the paperwork is in order.
 This meeting takes place in the parish where you live.

 Step 4 : Three months before the wedding

 Finalise the wedding ceremony.
 Choose the Readings, Mass text, vows and music.
 Finalise your booklet, if taking this option.

 Step 5 : Three weeks before the wedding